sunjungAn/SMU_algorithmstudy_Sevendays/BaeEunGi/Retry/README.md

-- **It is a space to analyze the code of people who have succeeded in solving problems and post problems that have been understood.**
+- **This folder is a collection of problems learned by analyzing the codes of people who have successfully solved the problem.**
 - **If it can be solved again after a certain period of time, it will be moved to the Done folder.**